 Info for recruiters

-Last updated on the 12th of May 2023
+Last updated on the 25th of April 2024

 Hello there!
 If you’re reading this then you’re either a sentient web spider, or a human being looking for an experienced software developer.
 You may have found a link to this page on my LinkedIn profile, or I may have sent you here if you made the unfortunate decision of sending me an e-mail.